wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 It's time for science.

-Hey, he was about to power a clock with a potato.
+YOUNG SHELDON: Hey, he was about to power a clock with a potato.

 Not possible.

 - Now, listen...

-- Am I in trouble?
+YOUNG SHELDON: Am I in trouble?

 No.